pwillard/CBASIC/manual.md

 The `GET` and `PUT` statements are used to "get" a rectangular area which contains a graphics display, store it in an array, then "put" the array back on the screen at a later time.
 The _xl,yl_ and _x2,y2_ coordinates are used to tell the computer where the upper left corner and lower right corner of the rectangular graphics area is located on the screen to `GET` or `PUT`.

-The "destination" for `GET` is the name of a pre-defined numeric array that will be used to store the rectangleREMs contents.
+The "destination" for `GET` is the name of a pre-defined numeric array that will be used to store the rectangle's contents.
 The "G" parameter for GET is optional, but if used specifies that the rectangle will be stored in the array with "Full GRAPHIC" detail.

 The "source" parameter for the `PUT` statement is the name of a pre-defined numeric array that contains the data or previously stored `GET` rectangle, that is to be written to the display.
 The "options" for the `PUT` statement determine how the data is to be written to the display.
 They consist of the following: